trufflesuite/trufflesuite.com/src/docs/teams/getting-started/dashboard.md

 # Dashboard

-The Truffle Teams dashboard allows you to get at-a-glance information about the health of a deployed DApp.
-Here, you can see important information such as recent commits, the cost of your deployment, as well as failed and successful transactions over time.
+The Truffle Teams dashboard allows you to get at-a-glance information about the health of a deployed DApp such as a link to the commit which was deployed, the cost of your deployment, and transactions over time.

 ## Getting Started